 Talking too loudly, particularly in small group settings, can be annoying, rude and come across as trying to control the conversation.
 There are many CEO’s, directors and other leaders who surprisingly, speak very quietly – it’s the content of what they say and the use of the other vocal toolbox techniques that ensure people listen to what they are saying.
 Making important parts of your presentation or key messages louder than the rest of your presentation can add real impact.
 Try and mix louder parts with quieter sections for maximum impact.

 Here are 3 simple warm up exercises to do before a speech or presentation.
 These were taken from a wider range of vocal exercises found at Vocal Warmup: Put Your Best Voice Forward.

-Relaxes the tongue and engages breathing and voice.
+This exercise relaxes your tongue while engaging your breathing and voice.
 Place your tongue behind your upper teeth.
-Exhale and trill your tongue with a “r” sound.
-Hold the sound steady and keep the breath connected.
-Now try to vary the pitch up and down the scale while trilling.
-Again, don’t push beyond what is comfortable at the top or bottom of your scale.
+Exhale and trill your tongue with an “r” sound.
+Hold this sound steady in between deep breaths.
+Now try to vary the pitch up and down while trilling.

 These vocal drills will warm up your vocal cords, great to do 5-10 minutes before a presentation.
 Exercise taken from the RADA Effective Communication guidebook.